kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 across the entire setup but also enables control over the runtime environment.

 This approach helps to avoid job failures due to misconfigurations or potential conflicts with system-level packages, and ensures the package is portable so it can be debugged and tested locally ([see more details on validation](#optional-validate-the-custom-image)).
-Using the approach can achieve a repeatable, reliable environment and improve operational flexibility.
+Using the approach can provide a repeatable, reliable environment and improve operational flexibility.

 With this context established, the rest of this page describes how to use EMR Serverless with a Kedro project.